 This does a disservice to our profession and the coaching experience.
-Ouer work is an exchange towards answers in a shared context, rather than an exploration of the client’s concerns regardless of others.
+Our work is an exchange towards answers in a shared context rather than solely an exploration of the client’s concerns.

 In years to come as our impact develops, how will our industry be judged if we fail to embrace the wider reality of the context on which we all depend interconnectedly?
 Will we wring our hands and admit lamely that we didn’t feel it was right to ask?
 It perhaps says more about our own uncertainty and confidence than any right or wrong about coaching orthodoxy when we shy from asking questions about climate change and bio diversity.
 Last year the industry leaders were unequivocal:

 Coaching and mentoring are ultimately concerned with developing the potential of human beings, of raising awareness to enable people to take responsibility for their actions and ownership for their contribution.
 Coaches have a significant role to play in creating a new way of being in service to a healthy human society and a healthy planet.
 (AC,APAC,ICF,EMCC, APECS joint statement 2020)

 If I was your coach what would you want me to ask you?

 We posed this question in recent weeks to several kind interviewees across three continents.
 You may have been one of 5000 small crowd of viewers of the recordings that have explored how clients and coaches think about coaching and climate.
 Our work was intended to raise awareness in advance of the Climate Coaching Alliance‘s excellent 24hour workshop.
 The conversation continues as we prepare for Cop26 and the sense of urgency gathers apace.
 The interviews showed us that clients and coaches are ready.
 More, they were enthusiastic in urging coaches to get on with this issue.